 The Authority's design standards may differ from or exceed building code requirements.
-For details, see the standards documents listed below.
-The Development Services team will review the project drawing package to verify adherence to the standards during review of the CIP Application.
+For details, see the standards document listed below.
+The Development Services team will review the project drawing package to verify adherence to these standards and criteria during review of the CIP Application.